 Create a Permission Rule for HR Manager at Level 0, with Read permissions.
 Apply User Permissions should be disabled.

-- Leave Approver should be able to see and update Leave Applications applicable to him/her.
+Leave Approver should be able to see and update Leave Applications of employees under him/her.

-The Status field of Leave Application is set at Level 1.
-HR User and Leave Approver are given Read and Write permissions for Level 1, while everyone else (All) are given Read permission for Level 1.
+The Status field of a Leave Application is set at Level 1.
+HR User and Leave Approver are given Read and Write permissions for Level 0, while everyone else (All) are given Read permission for Level 1.

 HR User is given the right to Set User Permissions.
-A User with HR User role would be able to defined User Permissions on Leave Application for other users.
+A User with HR User role would be able to define User Permissions on Leave Application for other users.